jordyvanzeeland/ldeq/README.md

 About my framework:

 My framework is buid in PHP en uses Object Orientated Programming and the MVC design pattern.
 The frontend is build with HTML, CSS, jQuery and also uses the Twig templating system.

-Note to myself:
-Things to do:

-- 404 customized page
-- Responsiveness
-- Framework adjustments (Code Quality)